eszterkv/sms/README.md

 ## Setup Twilio

 1. Sign up for a Twilio account
-2. Get a phone number
+2. Get a phone number (preferably a local number or a number in the EU — some countries are cheaper than others)
 3. Set up webhook URL in Twilio dashboard to point to your deployment URL:
    - If using Vercel: `https://your-project-name.vercel.app/api/sms`
 4. Configure environment variables